iotaledger/stronghold.rs/documentation/README.md

 yarn start
 ```

-This command starts a local, wiki themed, development server and opens up a browser window.
+This command starts a local, wiki themed development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

 ## Including .md file